Breakthrough-Energy/REISE.jl/README.md

 export LD_LIBRARY_PATH="${LD_LIBRARY_PATH}:${GUROBI_HOME}/lib"
 ```

 3. The `Gurobi` license needs to be download and installed.
-Download a copy of the [Gurobi Cloud License] from the account portal, and copy it to the parent directory of the `<installdir>`.
+Download a copy of your Gurobi license from the account portal, and copy it to the parent directory of the `<installdir>`.

 ```bash
 cp gurobi.lic /opt/gurobi910/gurobi.lic